falcon-computing/genome-release/docs/FAQ.md

 The chromosome block chr19 is not contiguous, consider running with -a
 ```
 #### Answer
-This ERROR message indicates that the data contains unsorted inputs or entries that were not generated sequentially. fcs-genome pipeline assumes that parts BAM files were generated following the coordinates from the reference fasta file.
-If the sample was sequenced using a capture kit, then the BED file that covers the regions defined by the capture should be used in every fcs-genome tool where the interval option (-L) is available such as BQSR, HTC, mutect2, etc. It is recommended that BED file should be sorted by chromosome and position before execution:
+This ERROR message indicates that the data contains unsorted inputs or entries that were not generated sequentially.
+Current pipeline assumes that parts BAM files were generated following the coordinates from the reference fasta file.
+If the sample was sequenced using a capture kit, then the BED file that covers the regions defined by the capture should be set in every fcs-genome tool used in the pipeline where the interval option (-L) is available such as BQSR, HTC, mutect2, etc. It is recommended that BED file should be sorted by chromosome and position before execution:

 sort -k1,1V -k2,2n IntervalFile.bed > IntervalFile_sorted.bed